Characters: Buffy The Vampire Slayer Antagonists

 - Mysterious Employer: Towards the end of Season 2 and the beginning of Season 3, he's foreshadowed as an unseen but feared superior of Principal Snyder and Sunnydale's Chief of Police.

 - Office Golf: Often plays it while discussing his plans with Finch.

-- Oh Crap: "Gingerbread".
+- Oh Crap: "Gingerbread."
 Blink and you'll miss Wilkins suddenly start looking rather uncomfortable when Joyce discusses the horrors that happen in Sunnydale.
-His Famous Last Words are "Well, gosh."
+Also, his Famous Last Words are "Well, gosh."